empathyco/x/packages/x-components/contributing/design-tokens.md

 This level is to define a scale of values.
 Used specially in the base tokens.

 Example: `--x-space-01` `--x-space-02` `--x-font-size-xs` `--x-font-size-s` `--x-font-weight-bold`

+## Tokens Architecture

+The idea of the Design Tokens is not just add a variable for each property, but also add relations between those tokens, so that changes made in one token also affects to the dependant tokens.

+Let's show this with an example.
+There are Design Tokens to define the background color and the border color of the different buttons.

+- Base Color Token:

+  `--x-color-lead: #36515b;`

+- Button Component Token:

+  `--x-color-background-button: var(--x-color-lead);`

+  `--x-color-border-button: var(--x-color-background-button);`

+- Button Component Variation Token:

+  `--x-color-background-button-secondary: transparent;`

+  `--x-color-border-button-secondary: var(--x-color-border-button);`

+As you can see, there are tokens using other tokens as value.
+This is a relation between Design Tokens.
+Making those tokens depending on the others we can make changes with the granularity we
+need:

+- If we change the value of `--x-color-lead` token, then all the components besides the buttons, will be affected.

+- If we change the value of `--x-color-background-button` the color of all the buttons and its variations will change, but the rest of the components will keep using the `--x-color-lead`.

+- If we change the value of `--x-color-background-button-secondary` then only that variation of the button will be affected.

+Also, as you can see some tokens may depend on other property, like the button border color, and the button background color.
+This is to cascade changes only change one property.

+If the button border color is always the same as the background, then it refers to id by default.
+This still allow to configure a different border color if is necessary, just overriding the value of that token.